JetBrains/intellij-sdk-docs/basics/architectural_overview/documents.md

 ## What can I do with a Document?

-You may perform any operations that access or modify the file contents on "plain text" level (as a sequence of characters, not as a tree of PSI elements).
+You may perform any operations that access or modify the file contents on the "plain text" level (as a sequence of characters, not as a tree of PSI elements).

 ## Where does a Document come from?

-Document instances are created when some operation needs to access the text contents of a file (in particular, this is needed to build the PSI for a file).
+Document instances are created when some operation needs to access the text contents of a file (in particular, this is necessary to build the PSI for a file).
 Also, document instances not linked to any virtual files can be created temporarily, for example, representing the contents of a text editor field in a dialog.

 ## How long does a Document persist?